-If you do not want users to be signed out of all their Microsoft apps if they chose to log out of their 8x8 account, leave the Single Sign-On logout URL blank in Configuration Manager.
+Note: If you do not want users to be signed out of all Microsoft apps if they chose to log out of their 8x8 account, leave the IDP Logout URL blank in 8x8 Admin Console.

 - Enter your credentials and click Login.

-- In the Microsoft Azure AD User Provisioning section, click Show user provisioning information.
+- In the Microsoft Azure AD User Provisioning section at the bottom, click Show user provisioning information as needed.

-Copy the 8x8 URL and 8x8 API Token field values as you need these values to complete the next section.
+- One at a time, click on the Copy button for the 8x8 URL and 8x8 API Token fields, and paste/save the information into a text editor or in Azure.
+You'll need these values to complete the next section.

 Configure the 8x8 app in Azure AD

-- Log back in to the Azure Active Directory Admin Center.
+- Return to the Azure Active Directory Admin Center.

-- In the Provisioning blade of your installed app, click Get started .
+- In the Provisioning blade of your installed 8x8 app, click Get started.

 - Change the Provisioning Mode to Automatic.

-- Paste the 8x8 URL value you copied from Configuration Manager, in the previous section, into the Tenant URL field.
+- Paste the 8x8 URL value you copied from 8x8 Admin Console in the previous section into the Tenant URL field.

-- Paste the 8x8 API Token value you copied from Configuration Manager, in the previous section, into the Secret Token field.
+- Paste the 8x8 API Token value you copied from 8x8 Admin Console in the previous section into the Secret Token field.